el9335/QUAILS_1.0/docs/ask.rst

 Asking a Question
 =================

-This section demonstrates how to configure and run Quails.
+This section demonstrates how to configure Quails and ask a question.